mxagar/mlops_udacity/01_Clean_Code/MLOpsND_CleanCode.md

 # 2 successful tests: ..
 # each successful test is a dot
 # if one fails, it doesn't stop, it continues: F.
+# if we want more info, activate verbose flag: -vv
 ```

 #### Pytest Fixtures 1